konfuzio-ai/document-validation-ui/README.md

 ## Styles

 There is a `styles.scss` file in the `styles` folder that contains all the styles needed for the app.
 You can customise it by changing the `:root` class in the top of the file to match the theme you want.

+# **Tests**

+You can test them by running `npm run test:unit`.
+Tests are developed using `Vue Test Utils` and are located on the `tests` folder.
+Mock data is used to get information into the testing environment and so there's no requirement to connect to an API.
+They are grouped by the three main components and are focused on testing the components behavior.